the-universe/Homo-Sapiens/README.md

 ### Networking

 Fresh builds are only capable of sending very rudimentary [metadata via UDP using their muscle system](https://en.wikipedia.org/wiki/Nonverbal_communication).
-Because of  which you will need to interpret using your visual sensors.
-You will receive a large amount of encrypted auditory data, [sample data here](https://www.youtube.com/watch?v=OCJq4re2d-0).
+You will need to interpret this data using your visual sensors.
+You will also receive a large amount of encrypted auditory data ([sample data here](https://www.youtube.com/watch?v=OCJq4re2d-0)).

 Most instances ship with a networking toolbox that (once setup properly) enables effective communication with other nodes at up to 27.2 bytes per second through the auditory sensor.